-Two apps in the Collective, Templates and Portals, help facilitate controlled customization and localization at scale.
+Two apps in the Collective, Templates, and Portals, help facilitate controlled customization and localization at scale.
 With Templates, teams can modify certain aspects of marketing materials (like sell sheets and brochures) to fit local needs while staying on brand.
 And with Portals, organizations can easily share curated groups of assets with outside partners or teams, using the right language and messaging.

 Zeiss uses both of these apps to support content creation and distribution in 14 different languages and across distinct cultures and business sectors.
-Each region uses these tools to create an experience that’s appropriate for their local audience or stakeholders.
+Each region uses these tools to create an experience that’s appropriate for its local audience or stakeholders.

 5. DAM helps you make smarter content decisions

 Producing compelling, high-quality content requires a significant amount of time and money.
-DAM systems increase the return on this investment by identifying opportunities to reuse your best performing assets.
+DAM systems increase the return on this investment by identifying opportunities to reuse your best-performing assets.

 The Insights app provides data on asset activity, including which files are viewed, downloaded, and shared the most.
 This knowledge informs content strategy decisions, like which assets should be repurposed, retired, updated, or emulated.
 After all, if you understand what works and what doesn’t, you can get the right content to the right people at the right time!